 A thesis is a creative, scholarly work developed from independent research.
 The major objective of the thesis is to give students the opportunity to develop their creative abilities in one or more of the following areas: defining and understanding urban planning problems or opportunities; developing new knowledge and planning methods or strategies to address urban planning problems and opportunities; or understanding the structure and function of urban systems.
 For a thesis, the advisory committee must be at least two faculty members, one of which must be a regular member of the Urban and Regional Planning faculty, with that URP faculty member serving as chair (or two as co-chairs).

 A proposal for a thesis must be approved by the Curriculum Committee.
-For more information, refer to the document titled Policies on the Professional Project and Thesis under resources below.
+For more information, refer to the document Policies on the Professional Project and Thesis.

 Confidential Adviser Review Form (Word Doc)